 The legal stuff

-Of course, hiring drivers or other employees for your trucking company means that you’ll have to deal with all sorts of legalities and paperwork.
+Of course, hiring drivers or other employees for your trucking company means you’ll have to deal with all sorts of legalities and paperwork.

 This isn’t an area where you should “wing it.”
 So, we went straight to the source.
 The hiring experts at Indeed recommend that you: